The Origins of the Bible.

 Choosing the Right Bible Version

-The Bible was orignally written in foreign languages, mostly ancient Hebrew and Greek.
-Therefore it needs to be translated so that we can use it.
-Moslems hate to see their scriptures translated, but the Christian scriptures are meant to be widely translated and used.
+Moslems hate to see their scriptures translated, but the Christian scriptures purposely translate them for distribution.
 We are to make disciples of all nations.
-People from every language belong to God's kingdom.
-Translations, therefore, vary greatly even when they are in the same language such as English.
-These are called versions.
+People from every language belong to God’s kingdom.
+Translations, however, vary greatly even when they are in the same language, such as English.
+These are called Bible versions.

-Because there are so many English translations of the Bible, readers have a choice on Bibles.
-Therefore they ask, "Which version should I use?"
-The question has gotten ridiculous as of late because of all the marketing techniques to make profit off the selling of Bibles.
-But still we face the same question, "Which Bible should we use?"
+Because there are so many English translations of the Bible, English readers have a choice on Bibles.
+I just looked up on biblegateway.com and found over 50 English translations for Psalm 1:1!
+Christians are right to ask, “Which version should I use?”
+The question has gotten almost ridiculous because of the many marketing techniques to make profit from selling them.
+But still we face the same question, “Which Bible should we use?”
 Let us identify the process by which people should choose an English Bible.

 #1 A Common Bible Version Used in Your Church

-It is fine to follow and use the version their church or pastor uses.
+It’s fine to follow and use the version that your church or pastor advises.
 This is the most obvious choice.

 Why?
-Simply because it is much more important that one exposes him or herself to God's Word by reinforcement.
+Simply because it is much more important that one exposes him or herself to God’s Word by reinforcement.
 By hearing the Bible quoted and repeated, one can learn to use it more quickly and rightly.
-For example, one can much more quickly follow a Bible study if he has the version the study was based on.
-One can more easily follow a sermon, if he uses the Bible the pastor or teacher is using.
+For example, one can much more quickly follow a Bible study if he uses the version that the leader based his study on.
+Likewise, one can more easily follow a sermon when using the Bible that the pastor or teacher is using..

-Jesus depended upon God's Word.
+Jesus depended upon God’s Word.
 He knew it back and forth.
 We need to be like Him.
-Becoming acquainted with God's Word stands as one of the most important tasks of a Christian.
-We need to learn to use His Word as a sharp sword.
-Because of this, most of us should be careful limiting ourselves to the version our church uses.1 After we become familiar with the Bible the church uses, go on and explore other versions.
+Becoming acquainted with God’s Word stands as one of the most important tasks for a Christian.
+We need to master His Word as on would sharp sword. sharp sword.
+After we become familiar with the Bible that the church uses, go on and explore other versions.

 #2 Different Purposes for Different Bible Versions

-Other conservative churches that propose using only the KJV think that modern versions are polluted with another style of translation.
-Some allege that 'thought-for-thought' translations are written because they despise the verbal inspiration of the scriptures.
-Perhaps a few have this motivation, but many clearly do not think this way.
 Those who know several languages and do public translation are aware how foolish this argument is.
-Good translators communicate the original thought the best way the hearers can quickly understand.
+Good translators communicate the original thought the best way the hearers can properly understand.
 The 1996 New Living Translation, for example, aspires to impact native English speakers as the original scriptures did.

-Literal translations are poor translations because the hearers cannot easily undestand the content.
-Paraphrase Bibles such as the Living Bible are too loose with their thought translation while the NIV (New International Version) is much more conservative trying to keep the original presentation somewhat in mind.
+Literal translations can be poor translations because the hearers cannot easily understand the content.
+Paraphrase Bibles, such as the Living Bible, however are too loose with their paraphrase translation, especially for regular use.
+The NIV (New International Version), a thought-for-thought translation, is much more conservative trying to keep the original presentation somewhat in mind.

 Study Bibles